 Ultimate Luxury Car: The Bentley Bacalar

-According to Adrian Hallmark, who is the CEO and Chairman of Bentley, they will only be twelve Bacalar.
+According to Adrian Hallmark, who is the CEO and Chairman of Bentley, there will only be twelve Bacalar.
 He went further to state; all the units are pre-sold.
 Also, Mr. Hallmark described the cool car, “as rare and remarkable.”

 The Bentley Mulliner Bacalar is an exceptional rare two-door luxury car for the modern era.
 Named after a Laguna called Bacalar, found in Yucatan Peninsula, Mexico.
 This is a naming strategy, where they continue to name cars after noteworthy landmarks.
 An example being the Bentley model released in 2015, Bentayga.